wkalamaras/python-n8n-github/README.md

 ## Branches

-- `amd64` - GitHub Actions workflow for amd64 builds (both next and latest)
+- `amd64` - GitHub Actions workflow for amd64 builds (default branch)
-- `aarch64` - GitHub Actions workflow for arm64 builds (both next and latest)
+- `aarch64` - GitHub Actions workflow for arm64 builds

 ## Build Schedule

 Both architectures are built every hour via GitHub Actions.

+## How the Scheduled Builds Work

+**Important: Read this if aarch64 builds stop working!**

+GitHub Actions scheduled workflows only run on the **default branch** (amd64).
+To work around this limitation:

+1. The `amd64` workflow runs on schedule (every hour)
+2. The `amd64` workflow contains a `trigger-aarch64` job that uses the GitHub API to trigger the `aarch64` workflow via `workflow_dispatch`
+3. This requires a **Personal Access Token (PAT)** stored as a repository secret named `PAT_TOKEN`

+### If aarch64 builds stop running:

+1. Check if the `PAT_TOKEN` secret still exists in repository settings
+2. Check if the PAT has expired or been revoked
+3. To fix: Generate a new PAT with `repo` and `workflow` permissions, then update the `PAT_TOKEN` secret

+### To create a new PAT:
+1. Go to GitHub â†’ Settings â†’ Developer settings â†’ Personal access tokens
+2. Generate new token with `repo` and `workflow` scopes
+3. Go to this repo â†’ Settings â†’ Secrets and variables â†’ Actions
+4. Update the `PAT_TOKEN` secret with the new token

 ## Notes